jondot/blade/README.md

 ## Why?

-Because most of the times, your images in your image catalogs are not specialized per size, they are simply resized (reduced in size) per size.
+Because most of the time your image catalogs are the same image, resized to various sizes.

 Here is how people solve this usually:

 * Have the designer slice the images manually / automatically using a [PSD template](http://appicontemplate.com/)